 According to De Diego, the group split into two factions.
-Martinez, Gonzalez, and De Diego flew to WDC on an Eastern Airlines flight in the early morning of May 22, 1972.
-Upon arrival at WDC, they were met by Barker and the others in a rental car driven by Barker.
+Martinez, Gonzalez, and De Diego flew to WDC on an Eastern Airlines flight in the early morning of May 22, 1972. arrival at WDC, they were met by Barker and the others in a rental car driven by Barker.
 From the airport the group drove to the Hamilton Hotel, WDC.
 Here they obtained three adjoining rooms (numbers unrecalled).
 On May 26, 1972, the entire group moved to the Watergate Hotel, WDC, and obtained three rooms on the same floor.
-De Diego stated that he and Gonzalez had shared a room, while Pico shared a room with Fiorini, and Barker a room with Martinez.
-On May 29, 1972, Barker advised that the group would return to Miami, as nothing would happen on that trip.
+De Diego stated that he and Gonzales had shared a room, while Pico shared a room with Fiorini, and Barker a room with Martines.
+On May 29, 1972.
+Barker advised that the group would return to Miami, as nothing would happen on that trip.
 However, Barker indicated perhaps they would have to return to WDC again.
-On May 30, 1972, the group returned to Miami.
-At no time during their stay in WDC did De Diego learn the reason for the trip and there were no conferences.
+On May 30, the group returned to Miami.
+At no time during their In WDC did De Diego learn the reason for the trip a there were no conferences.
 He saw no equipment or tools.

-This document contains neither recommendations nor conclusions of the FBI; it is the property of the FBI and is foaned to your agency; it and its contents are not to be distributed outside your agency nor duplicated within your agency.
+This document contains neither recommendations nor conclusions of the FBI; it is the property of the 131 a d is loaned to your agency.
+It and its contents are not to be distributed outside your agency nor duplicated within your agency.